ros2/ros2_documentation/source/Tutorials/Intermediate/Testing/CLI.rst

   colcon build --cmake-clean-cache --mixin debug

-In order for gdb to load debug symbols for any shared libraries called, make sure to source your environment.
+In order for GDB to load debug symbols for any shared libraries called, make sure to source your environment.
 This configures the value of ``LD_LIBRARY_PATH``.

 .. code-block:: console